earthcube/scheduler/docs/eco_deploy.md

 4. watch [actions](https://github.com/earthcube/scheduler/actions)

 ### LOCAL DEVELOPMENT
-Local development will requ
 1. Make sure your gleanerconfig.yaml file is in the configs/NETWORK directory where NETWORK is your implmentation network like eco, iow, etc.
 2. Check the VERSION file and make sure it has a value you want in it to be tagged to the containers.
 3. ```make eco-clean```  will remove any existing generated code from the ./generatedCode/implnet-NETWORK directory
 4. ```make eco-generate``` will build the code new.
 Set the -d N in the makefile to a value N that is the number